-Add a therapeutic probiotic.
+- Pro Tip for Success-Add a therapeutic probiotic.
 While the fermented food probiotics are essential to a successful GAPS diet, it’s almost impossible to consumer enough different strains of bacteria in high enough quantities to achieve the same effect as a high-quality therapeutic probiotic does.
 This article will help you to discover how to choose the right probiotic for you and your family’s requirements.

 After you’ve followed stage 1 of the introduction diet for at least a week, preferably two, you can move into stage 2.
 Continue with all the foods in the first stage, including soups with bone marrow, boiled meat and fish or soft tissues.
 Keep drinking the meat stock and ginger tea, adding probiotic food into every serving of stock or soup and taking a therapeutic probiotic daily.
 You can increase your daily quantities of homemade yoghurt and kefir, as well as the juice from the sauerkraut, fermented vegetables or your vegetable medley.

 New foods to add in Stage 2 include: